Child displacement: Emotional abuse

-Considerable negative impact occurs to a child due to neglect.
-Outright rejection, intimidation, or isolation of the child are forms of emotional child abuse.
+Children also experience significant harm due to neglect, and emotional child abuse can manifest through rejection, intimidation, or isolation of the child.

 Sleeper effect

 With the view that children develop through adolescence by building on prior periods and that some effects of early experiences during child rearing might manifest later on in what is called as "Sleeper effect".
 It may be seen that effects of child rearing may be seen even later.